nvincenthill/dotmail/README.md

 ### Prerequisites

-All dependencies listing in `package.json`.
+All dependencies listed in `package.json`.

-Create a firebase project for authentication and database.
+Create a firebase project for authentication and user data permanence.
 This project currently uses nodemailer SMTP connection to gmail.com send email and thus requires a Gmail account to operate.

 Create a folder named `data` in the root directory to store MJML templates to transpile, inject, and send.
 See below for `example.mjml`: